Top 57 Sanskrit Tattoo Ideas – [2020 Inspiration Guide]

 Sanskrit deals with ancient language and fonts that must be understood to be applied properly.
 One reason it’s so important to find an artist with experience working up Sanskrit sayings is the context shifting within this written language, which is where errors can be made in transcribing a design or mantra.

-Depending on how each letter or word is written, the meaning and sound behind individual letters can change dramatically.
+Depending on how each letter, phrase or word is written, the meaning and sound behind individual letters can change dramatically.

 This is a well executed minimalist tattoo that shows off the flowing Sanskrit script.
 It’s not a large tattoo, however it nestles well in the inner bicep.
 The artist has drawn in the black ink simply with a single needle.